 Through an extensive stakeholder coordination process in Zambia, CORE developed a number of instruments to strengthen the electricity sector regulation in the country, open the market to private investment, and address the rural energy access issues in order to create economic opportunities for microenterprises and Small and Medium Enterprises (SMEs).
 This included developing:

-Development of a Regulatory Framework for Bulk Power Purchase and Supply, South Africa Power Pool (SAPP Tariff Study)
+REGIONAL SOUTHERN AFRICA: Development of a Regulatory Framework for Bulk Power Purchase and Supply, Southern African Power Pool (SAPP Tariff Study)

 Regional – Five Countries – South Africa, Lesotho, Mozambique, Zambia, and Zimbabwe